Landiie/SAMMI-File-Downloader/README.md

 # SAMMI-File-Downloader
-An easy File Downloader command for SAMMI.
+An easy File Download command for SAMMI.